paul-hammant/paranamer/README.md

 ## AdaptiveParanamer

-Give it a list of Paranamer implementations to try in turn for parameter names.
-In its default constructor it has <code>BytecodeReadingParanamer</code> and <code>DefaultParanamer</code> in that order.
+AdaptiveParanamer is designed for using a series of Paranamer implementations together.
+The first supplied is asked if it can supply parameter name data for a constructor/method.
+If it cannot, then the next one is asked and so on.
+The default constructor for this uses <code>DefaultParanamer</code> with <code>ByteCodeReadingParanamer</code> as its contingency.

 ## JavadocParanamer